Deforestation in Nigeria: Deforestation overview

 The nation has lost 12% of its relative tree cover since 2000, accounting for 0.27% of the global total.

 The country faces a massive risk of desertification due to extensive deforestation, which compromises once-fertile land.
 Studies from 1901 to 2005 found a temperature increase of 1.1°C in Nigeria, surpassing the global average of 0.74°C. During the same period, rainfall decreased by 81mm, with significant changes occurring in the 1970s.

 The alarmingly rapid deforestation is attributed to the demand for fuel wood.
 Approximately 90% of the Nigerian population depends on kerosene for cooking, but due to its unavailability or high cost, 60% resort to using fuel wood.
 Rural areas observe higher usage, influencing livelihoods, while poverty remains a significant driver of deforestation.

 Despite an increase in national parks and reserves, only 3.6% of Nigeria is protected under the International Union for Conservation of Nature categories I-V. Inadequate forest management by the Department of Forestry since the 1970s is a significant contributor to the deteriorating ecosystem.
 The country lacks decisive measures to combat illegal logging and lower the deforestation rate.

 Deforestation jeopardises various environmental, economic, and societal facets, potentially leading to forest degradation, characterised by extreme soil erosion, loss of nutrients, and extinction of plant and animal species.
 Additionally, this environmental issue is further aggravated by climate change, potentially causing an upsurge in diseases, pests, and forest fires.
+The foremost cause, considered an indirect driver of deforestation, is the most significant.
+While Nigeria's forests make a substantial contribution to the GDP, diligent policies to regulate human activities within forests and preserve this valuable resource are lacking.
+This disconnect between fiscal policies and the value of forest resources, coupled with inadequate incentives for alternatives, leads to issues like high fossil fuel prices, unemployment, and underfunded forest management initiatives.